 Krishna Kumar

-Krishna Kumar studies, evaluates, and analyzes events in Indian history with particular emphasis on the British Period.
+Krishna Kumar studies, evaluates, and analyzes historical events, placing particular emphasis on the period of British occupation in India.

 1942: When British Rule In India Was Threatened